SocketByte/OpenGUI/README.md

                     inventoryClickEvent.getWhoClicked().sendMessage(
                             "You can not enter that item!"));

+        // Set event to occur when user enters an item successfully simpleGUI.getGuiSettings().setEnteredItemResponse(
+                inventoryClickEvent ->
+                    inventoryClickEvent.getWhoClicked().sendMessage(
+                            "Entered an item!"));

         // #1 Set an item to a specified slot and assign an ItemBuilder simpleGUI.setItem(0, new ItemBuilder(Material.DIRT, 1).setName("&aTest!"));